 Explore the digital world in full safety

 The digital world is evolving.
+And not everyone has access to it.
 As a trusted partner, Orange is committed to giving you the keys to the digital world and enabling you to flourish there in total security.

 Orange Digital Center

 In line with its ambition to act as an engaged and responsible operator, Orange Belgium launched the Orange Digital Center last year, a complex dedicated to digital inclusion and innovation initiatives.